 Reaching out and changing lives.

-Last year, William & Mary students volunteered 323,000 hours of service in the greater Williamsburg area.
-Calculated at minimum wage, that adds up to $1.6 million.
+William & Mary students volunteer for more than 300,000 hours each year in the greater Williamsburg area.
+Calculated at minimum wage, that adds up to about $1.6 million.
 But the real value of their work is immeasurable, both for the Williamsburg community and the students themselves.
 In community engagement at W&M, students and community partners develop mutually-beneficial, community-driven projects.
 Whether they are one-time events or regular partnerships, students learn about the social issue they address in service so they have a background of understanding before beginning to serve.

 The Office of Community Engagement connects the College and community to support students’ development as active and educated citizens and to promote positive, community-driven social change.
 The office’s vision is that students will prioritize working within and understanding community in a lifelong pursuit of social justice.

 They have active partnerships with over 90 local non-profit agencies and schools, and more than a dozen community organizations across the country and around the world.
 Here are just some examples of what our students are involved in:

 - 300 W&M students contribute a cumulative 15,000 hours per year volunteering as tutors and mentors in local schools and low-income neighborhoods

 - students with Williamsburg Engagement (WE) contributed 470 hours of service in regular trips with local community partners